MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Methodology

 For each image entity \( e_k^{(I_i)} \), we select the most relevant cluster based on the cosine similarity between its embedding \( \mathbf{v}_k^{(I_i)} \) and the cluster members.
 The candidate entity set is then defined as:

-Finally, we perform entity alignment using LLM-based inference, which has demonstrated high accuracy and adaptability in complex alignment scenarios \cite{10.1145/3627673.3679793, liu2024onenet}.
+Finally, we perform entity alignment using LLM-based inference, which has demonstrated high accuracy and adaptability in complex alignment scenarios \cite{10.1145/3627673.3679793,liu2024onenet}.
+In SpecLink, the LLM is used only for the final in-candidate alignment decision, while candidate generation is handled by the spectral procedure above.
 The prompt includes: \begin{itemize} \item the name and description of the visual entity, \item descriptions of candidate entities from the selected cluster, and \item a fixed set of alignment examples. \end{itemize} The output is adopted as the final alignment result.